The EFC Holds True to Its Roots

 “He looked across the table and said, ‘Don’t you think it’s time you left YFC and took on this assignment?’”
 Unbeknownst to Sylvester, Stiller had just told his YFC board chair that he was leaving his job—without knowing what he would do next.

 Stiller became the first executive director of the EFC in the spring of 1983 and quickly transformed the organization, building its individual membership to 17,000 and expanding its budget.
-By the time he left in 1997 the budget had grown from about $60,000 a year to $3.5 million.
+By the time he left in 1997 the budget had grown from about $60,000 a year to more than $3 million.

 The fellowship also began to take its place in Canadian society.
 For Stiller, a key goal was to help evangelicals understand the role they could have in engaging the public and government.
 “We had so long vacated that role,” he says.
 To that end he developed a seminar called Understanding Our Times and took it across the country.

 Under Stiller, the EFC became a more visible presence.
 “What became obvious to me was that evangelicals were looking for a voice,” he recalls, “a voice to government and a voice to media.”

 Stiller began building relationships on Parliament Hill, most notably with Jake Epp, a cabinet minister in Brian Mulroney’s Conservative government, and with parliamentary secretary Len Gustafson (now a senator), who got Stiller into the Prime Minister’s Office.
 “That showed the political community that we were a bona fide group with something valuable to offer,” says Stiller.